frillip/averclock/README.md

 Forked from @naggie/averclock

-Requires a [Sparkfun SPI serial display][1] with SS connected on PIN_B4 and a watch crystal on the Timer1 oscillator pins.
-The PIC itself is clocked at 32MHz using the internal oscillator.
+Requires a [Sparkfun SPI serial display][1] with SS connected on PIN_B5 and a watch crystal on the Timer1 oscillator pins.
+The PIC itself is clocked at 64MHz using an external 16MHz crystal and the 4x PLL.

-Time is automatically set from your computer's time when you compile the code.
+Time is automatically set from your computer's time when you compile the code and upload via PICKit, or preserved in EEPROM if programming using the bootloader.

 Connect an LDR on the low side of a potential divider (or an LED in reverse bias) to PIN_A0 for automatic brightness control.